forcedotcom/devops-center-extension-examples/docs/PreApprovalValidators.md

-# Pre Approval Validators
+# Pre-Approval Validators

-The DevOps Center has the concept of approving the development of a Work Item.
-This is a gate between a Work Item that is in development and a Work Item that is in the pipeline and ready for it's journey to the production environment.
+DevOps Center has the concept of approving the development of a work item.
+This is a gate between a work item that is in development and a work item that is in the pipeline and ready for it's journey to the production environment.

-Previously, the DevOps Center had some pretty basic rules on when a Work Item can be approved for promotions, basically if the change request for that work item was mergeable.
-It was assumed that the rest of the approval process was handled externally (ie in a code review, or design review, etc.).
+Previously, DevOps Center had some pretty basic rules on when a work item can be approved for promotions, basically if the change request for that work item was mergeable.
+It was assumed that the rest of the approval process was handled externally (in a code review, or design review, and so on).

-Now, with the global PreAppovalValidator interface, customers can start to add their own business logic to the DevOps Center to help gate when a Work Item is ready for promotion.
+Now, with the global Pre-Appoval Validator interface, customers can start to add their own business logic to DevOps Center to help gate when a work item is ready for promotion.

 ## Overview

-When a Work Item is in the In Review state, the DevOps Center will look for all PreApproval validators installed in the system.
-It will ask all of them, in parrellel, if the given Work Item is allowed to be Approved.
-If all of the validators return "yes", then the DevOps Center will show the Approval toggle.
-If any one of the validators returns a "no", then we will show it's error message instead of the Approcal toggle.
+When a work item is in the In Review state, DevOps Center looks for all Pre-Approval validators installed in the system.
+It asks all of them, in parrellel, if the given work item is allowed to be Approved.
+If all of the validators return "yes", then DevOps Center shows the Approval toggle.
+If any one of the validators returns a "no", then we show it's error message instead of the Approcal toggle.

-Internally, the DevOps Center still checks if the change request for the work item is mergeable, however now we do this check as just one more implementation of the PreApproval Validator.
+Internally, DevOps Center still checks if the change request for the work item is mergeable; however, now we do this check as just one more implementation of the Pre-Approval Validator.

 ## Details